scotthmccoy/scotthmccoy.github.io/_posts/2021-11-22-🐦-swift-enum-subsets.md

-Swift Enums don't elegantly support enum intersecting with or being subsets of each other.
+Swift Enums don't elegantly support intersections or subsets.
 For example, consider the following enums where Resource is a subset of Track.
-While you *could* use a common RawValue and then convert between them:
+You *could* use a common RawValue and then convert between them:

 ```
 enum Track : String {